 The following pages indicate the subjects that a Year 9 student must take and the areas where there is some choice.
 Our Year 9 Curriculum has eight Learning Areas.
 In some Learning Areas there is no choice of subjects, while in the Arts and Learning Languages there is choice available.
 Year 9 students study at least one subject from each Learning Area.

-Learning Areas where there i s no choice of subject: Learning Area English Health & Physical Education Mathematics Science Social Science Technology Subject Taken English Learning Areas where a choice ce of subject is available: The Arts Two subjects to be studied from Arts courses Art Languages One subject to be studied from these courses Chinese Other Subjects Leadership (for the Summit Leadership class)
+Learning Areas where there is no choice of subject:

+Learning Area Subject Taken

+English English

+Health & Physical Education Health and Phys Ed

+Mathematics Mathematics

+Science Science

+Social Science Social Studies

+Technology Technology

+Learning Areas where a choice of subject is available:

+The Arts

+Two subjects to be studied from Arts courses

+^ Art

+Dance

+Drama

+Music

+Advanced Music

+Languages

+One subject to be studied from these courses

+- English (2 nd Language)

+French

+Japanese

+Literacy and Numeracy Enrichment Programme.

+Spanish

+Te Reo Maori

+Other Subjects

+Leadership (for the Summit Leadership students)